RateCity.com.au

 Under a comprehensive home insurance policy, damage caused by a contractor should be covered, though you should always check with the insurer to be certain.

 Damage to your home will generally be covered by the builder’s insurance; however, it may be limited to only those areas that are being renovated.
 Some insurers extend builder’s insurance for the entire home, which can be a replacement for home and contents insurance while renovating.
-To extend the builder’s insurance cover, you may have to pay additional fees.
+But to extend the builder’s insurance cover, you may have to pay additional fees.

 Before hiring builders for a renovation project, it may be worth asking about their insurance, including what’s covered and what’s excluded.